lorenz0leoncin1/ROS-Autonomous-Navavigation-BehaviorTrees/more_informations.md

 - **Structured and implemented vocal interaction using Python and YAML, leveraging the RASA framework for vocal interaction with the robot**
 - **Resolved a bug in the RASA Action Server to extend the duration of custom actions from 10 seconds to hours**

-## Thesis Abstract

-**Nota:** La tesi è scritta in italiano.
-Per una comprensione approfondita del progetto, ti invitiamo a leggere la tesi completa.

-Feel free to explore the repository and refer to the documentation for more technical details.

 ## Contact

 For any inquiries or further information, feel free to contact me at [lorenzoleoncini18@gmail.com].